 Second, employees that have a lot of experience and knowledge tend to overwork.
-In their case, working on multiple projects and having an increasing number of tasks to take care of can be harmful for their physical and psychological health.
+In their case, working on multiple projects and having an increasing number of tasks to take care of can be harmful to their physical and psychological health.
 Having more than enough on their plates is tiring.
 It could also lead to unwanted burnout in the long term.
 At the same time, the other employees take on fewer tasks and may not have the opportunity to learn more.

 2. Employees are not sure what to focus on

 This specific red flag should be easy to detect.
 If project meetings are not based on clarity and insightful information, then employees may feel confused as to what they should work on.
 This is more probable to happen if mostly junior employees make up your team.
 In order to deal with this workload management issue, the project manager should organize team meetings to review everyone’s responsibilities.
 By focusing on workload analysis, they will be able to concretize each teammate’s roles.
 Thus, a team member will not get doubts or feel lost while working.
 Instead, they will know what to do and always go back to work with renewed enthusiasm and knowledge.

 3. Deadlines are heavy on your team

 4. Teams deliver results only under constant supervision

 A manager’s dream is to collaborate with reliable people who assume responsibility for their mistakes and successfully carry out their tasks.
 In reality, things are not ideal.
-If your projects are demanding and your workload management skills are not top-notch, then you may need to check in with your employees, day in day out.
+If your projects are demanding and your workload management skills are not top-notch, then you may need to check in with your employees, day in and day out.
 If you have to repeatedly ask team members to do things, then workload balancing and no strategic priorities could be the reasons.
 Either disorganized workload exhausts your team, or flawed allocation of work gives its members ample time to slack off.

 5. Some employees feel discriminated against